carlsonmr000/Laugh-Out-Loud/README.md

   - Render data using functional React components
   - Utilize React Router for client side routing
   - Full CRUD functionality
+  - Users submit a joke
+  - Users can comment on a other user's jokes
+  - Users can edit jokes that they created
+  - Users can delete their jokes

 - Styling
   - Styled with CSS